shashankvm99/nodejs-app/README.md

 ## Usage

 Using the AWS console upload this JSON file and input the required paratemeters and create the stack.

+You can access the web page at http://{public-url}:5000